 - Personal Finance for PhDs: Subscribe to the mailing list

-02:37 Emily: Now it’s time for the book giveaway contest.
-In March, 2021.
-I’m giving away one copy of, I will teach you to be rich by Ramit Sethi, which is the Personal Finance for PhDs Community book club selection for May, 2021.
-Everyone who enters the contest during March will have a chance to win a copy of this book.
-If you would like to enter the giveaway contest, please rate and review this podcast on Apple podcasts, take a screenshot of your review and email it to me firstname.lastname@example.org.
-I’ll choose a winner at the end of February, from all the entries you can find full instructions at pfforphds.com/podcast.
+02:42 Emily: Now it’s time for the book giveaway contest.
+In April, 2021, I’m giving away, one copy of “Walden on Wheels” by Ken Ilgunas, which is the Personal Finance for PhDs Community book club selection for June, 2021.
+Everyone who enters the contest during April, we’ll have a chance to win a copy of this book.
+If you would like to enter the giveaway contest, please rate and review this podcast on Apple podcasts, take a screenshot of your review, and email it to me email@example.com.
+I’ll choose a winner at the end of April, from all the entries you can find full firstname.lastname@example.org/podcast.

 Will You Please Introduce Yourself Further?

 04:22 Emily: I have joining me on the podcast today.
 Dr. Lindy Ledohowski.
 She is the founder of EssayJack.
 She’s also a PhD.
 She’s a former faculty member — we’re going to find out all about that.
 When Lindy and I were preparing for this episode, we realized that she has a super interesting parallel story to her career story, which is the story of how her money mindset has served her very well in some of these stages, not so well in other stages.
 And it’s a little bit of an interesting flip on what we usually hear.
 A lot of times we talk about how money mindsets we develop in academia are harmful to our finances.
 Lindy has found the opposite of that.
 She’s found some concordance with her money mindset nurtured in graduate school with her success with finances later in life.
 We’re going to hear all about that.
 Lindy, thank you so much for joining me today.
 I’m really pleased to have you on.
 Will you please introduce yourself a little bit further to the audience?